mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 tags = ["physics", "networking", "vr"] date = "2017-03-31"
-title = "Networked Physics in Virtual Reality" description = "Networking a stack of cubes in virtual reality with Unity and PhysX" draft = true
+title = "Networked Physics in Virtual Reality" description = "Networking a stack of cubes with Unity and PhysX" draft = true
 +++